Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 # Results:

-Have a look at the **wiki**, where you can find results obtained on my personal computer, as well as some considerations on the different benchmarks and on optimizations implemented.
+Have a look at the [wiki](https://github.com/Thierry-Dumont/BenchmarksPythonJuliaAndCo/wiki), where you can find results obtained on my personal computer, as well as some considerations on the different benchmarks and on optimizations implemented.